Principality of Catalonia: Institutionalization of the Principality and the 15th century

 In 1410, King Martin I, the last reigning monarch of the House of Barcelona, died without surviving descendants.
 Under the Compromise of Caspe (1412), Ferdinand from the Castilian House of Trastámara received the Crown of Aragon as Ferdinand I of Aragon.
 Ferdinand's successor, Alfonso V ("the Magnanimous"), promoted a new stage of Catalan-Aragonese expansion, this time over the Kingdom of Naples, over which he eventually gained rule in 1443.
 However, he aggravated the social crisis in the Principality of Catalonia, both in the countryside and in the cities.
 Political conflict in Barcelona arose due to the disputes over the control of the Consell de Cent between two political factions, Biga and Busca looking for a solution to the economic crisis.
-Meanwhile, the "remença" (serfs') peasants subjected to the feudal abuses known as Evil customs began to organize themselves as a syndicate against seignorial pressures, serching protection from the monarch.
-Alfonso's brother, John II ("the Unreliable"), was an exceptionally deeply hated and opposed regent and ruler - both in the Basque kingdom of Navarre and in Catalonia.
+Meanwhile, the remença (serfs') peasants subjected to the feudal abuses known as evil customs began to organize themselves as a syndicate against seignorial pressures, seeking protection from the monarch.
+Alfonso's brother, John II ("the Unreliable"), was a deeply hated regent and ruler, both in the Basque kingdom of Navarre and in Catalonia.

 The opposition of the institutions of Catalonia to the policies of John II resulted in their support to the son of John, Charles, Prince of Viana over his denied dynastic rights.
-In response of the detention of Charles by his father, the Generalitat established a political body, the Council of the Principality, whith whom, under menace of a conflict, John was forced to negotiate.
+In response of the detention of Charles by his father, the Generalitat established a political body, the Council of the Principality, with whom, under menace of a conflict, John was forced to negotiate.
 The Capitulation of Vilafranca (1461) forced to release Charles from prison and appoint him lieutenant of Catalonia, while the king would need permission of the Generalitat to enter the Principality.
 The content of the Capitulation represented a culmination and consolidation of pactism and the constitutional system of Catalonia.
-However, the disaggrement of King John, the death of Charles shortly after and the Remença Uprising in 1462 led to the ten-year Catalan Civil War (1462-1472) that left the country exhausted.
-In 1472, the last separate ruler of Catalonia, the king René of Anjou ("the Good"), lost the war against King John.
+However, the disagreement of King John, the death of prince Charles shortly after, and the Remença Uprising in 1462 led to the ten-year Catalan Civil War (1462–1472) that left the country exhausted.
+In 1472, the last separate ruler of Catalonia, King René of Anjou ("the Good"), lost the war against King John.

-John's son, Ferdinand II ("the Catholic"), recovered without war the northern Catalan counties (1493), which it had occupied during the conflict, and profoundly reformed Catalan institutions.
+John's son, Ferdinand II ("the Catholic"), recovered the northern Catalan counties (1493), occupied during the conflict, and profoundly reformed Catalan institutions.
 The Constitució de l'Observança (1481) was approved, establishing the submission of royal power to the laws approved in the Catalan Courts.
-After decades of conflict, the peasants of remença were liberated from most of feudal abuses by the Sentencia Arbitral de Guadalupe (1486), in exchange for a payment.
+After decades of conflict, the remença peasants were liberated from most of feudal abuses by the Sentencia Arbitral de Guadalupe (1486), in exchange for a payment.